Anxiety is ubiquitous in Canada.

 However, it’s both anxiety itself and the lifestyle of an anxious person that makes digestive issues more likely.
 Everything from stress to lack of sleep can interact to exacerbate GI problems.

-How to Handle the Physical Symptoms of Anxiety
+How to Handle the Physical Symptoms

 You’ll be pleased to read that numerous means of combatting them exist.
 A combination of therapy (such as CBT) and medication can be used to tackle the underlying anxiety itself.